Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/mococo-entry.md

 The second journey offered Mococo a fresh start.
 Determined to do better, she vowed to work hard, stay away from gambling—well, mostly—and repay those who had once helped her.

 And she did.
-As a dedicated jeweler and loyal employee of Gacharms, she kept herself busy and, with no lottery around, was spared from falling into old habits again.
+As a dedicated jeweler and loyal employee of [Gacharms,](#entry:raora-entry) she kept herself busy and, with no lottery around, was spared from falling into old habits again.
 Sure, the gambling didn’t vanish completely, but it was far less destructive this time.

 Her chaotic nature persisted, though.
 Eavesdropping became a new hobby—on one occasion, she overheard Mordan’s therapy session and decided to open her own [therapy business.](https://www.youtube.com/live/T2StVW1kSxw?si=-ZizHO6g5xCSHEr9&t=9493) Never mind the lack of credentials; her sessions consisted of “uh huh, yeah, just follow your heart,” delivered like a true pro.
 But hey, for dirt-cheap prices, you got what you paid for.

+> That’s what therapy is like, huh?
+Just nod, say “uh huh,” “mm,” “yeah.”

 Toward the journey’s end, Mococo started feeling... off.
 A creeping sickness, a gnawing sense of something wrong.
 On the final day, her suspicions proved true.
 As if seized by a mysterious force, she, along with four others, defied Fia and the rest of the heroes, choosing to carve their own path instead.